 Given New Zealand is a once in a lifetime visit for most due to its location you want to fit everything in.
 Unfortunately, this is not always possible and some regions will have to be skipped.
 In this case, I’ll help you decide the question: “is it worth going to the Coromandel?”

 If you have more than three weeks in the North Island, you can’t skip the Coromandel.
-While more and more people are spending at least three weeks in New Zealand, all to often the majority of the time is spent in the South Island and people rush through the North.
+While more and more people are spending at least three weeks in New Zealand, all too often the majority of the time is spent in the South Island and people rush through the North.
 Which is fair enough but the North has plenty of awesome spots too.
 So overall, if you have at least three weeks in the North, you can’t skip the Coromandel.

 Narnia!
-I remember reading the Chronicles of Narnia growing up, but never knew there were scenes from New Zealand in there.
+I remember reading the Chronicles of Narnia growing up.
+But I never knew there were scenes from New Zealand in there.
 Travelling to destinations you’ve read in books or seen in movies is gaining in popularity, so if you’re a fan of the book it’s cool to say you’ve been to Narnia.

 You want to relax big time.
 Coromandel can be described as a series of sleepy beach towns.
 If you’ve been in Tauranga, it doesn’t take long upon entering the Coromandel region when the atmosphere changes.
 The lifestyle isn’t for everyone, but perfect for some.

 Hot Water Beach.
 This is a unique attraction in the Coromandel and possibly the only place you can see something like this worldwide.
 Hotel spas overlooking the ocean are one thing, but having to dig your own hot tub?
 That’s something entirely different and suitable for all ages.

 The Coromandel has 100’s of beaches with minimal visitors all around the shoreline.
 Too name a few, Tairua Beach, Oputere Beach, Cooks Beach, Whangamata Beach and Waihi beach.
 That’s more than enough to get started.
 Beach hopping anyone?